AndrasKovacs/staged/rts/RegionGraph3.md

   of computations.
 At runtime, a computation is represented by an address pointing to a chunk of machine code in the executable.

-The polarization to `ValTy` and `CompTy` is used to control *closures*.
+The polarization to `ValTy` and `CompTy` is used to control closures.
 There is a separate type former for closures, and we *only* get runtime closures if we use it.

 - Function domain types must be value types.
 - ADT constructor fields must be value types.